semgrep/semgrep-docs/docs/troubleshooting/semgrep-app.md

 [TOC]

-# A project reports the last scan 'never started'
+# If a project reports the last scan 'never started'

 This status means that your CI job never authenticated to Semgrep App.

 Check your CI provider (such as GitHub Actions) for the latest Semgrep job execution.

-## If you can’t find a Semgrep CI job
+## …and you can’t find a Semgrep CI job

 The issue is likely with the CI configuration.